jasonfb/splut/README.md

 # Success!

 You have two choices:
-1) You can call success! on the Impression
+1) You can call `success!` on the Impression
-2) You can call success! on the SegmentParticipant object
+2) You can call `success!` on the SegmentParticipant object

+If you call it on an Impression, the single (belongs_to) related SegmentParticipant will ALSO be set to success.

-Either way, both objects will be set to success.
-However, if you call it on the SegmentParticipant, on ly the last Impression will be set to success.
+If you call it on a SegmentParticipant, _the last_ Impression for that object will be ALSO be set to success

-(Since Impression belongs to SegmentParticipant, there is only one to set to successful.)
+# Track

-Either way, the Variation keeps track of four key metrics, using the magical **counter_culture gem**:
+The Variation keeps track of four key metrics, using the magical **counter_culture gem**:

 • _impression_total
 • _segmentation_total